A Successful 2013 Season Wraps-up!

 Welcome to the Harmon Museum, home of the Old Orchard Beach Historical Society.
 Along seven miles of Atlantic shoreline in Saco Bay lies the unique town of Old Orchard Beach.
 Those who live here never want to leave, and those who visit yearn to return.

-We appreciate your virtual visit today, and hope you will make an in-person visit to the Museum - again, or for the first time - during our summer hours (or year-round by appointment).
-For more information phone 207-934-9319 or email us.
+We appreciate your virtual visit today, and hope you will make an in-person visit to the Museum again, or for the first time during our summer hours (or year-round by appointment).
+Contact us for more information.

 By Stan Quinlan (for the Old Orchard Beach Historical Society)